Slavery and Human Trafficking

 We will continue to communicate this statement to all our staff to ensure a high level of understanding of the risks of slavery and human trafficking in our supply chains and our business.

-We make reference to the Act in face to face induction training and other training to maintain awareness and appropriate due diligence.
+We make reference to the Act in face to face induction training for all new employees and provide other training to maintain awareness and appropriate due diligence.

 Those directly involved in procurement across the firm are required to confirm that they have read and understand our Slavery and Human Trafficking policy and statement so that these professionals understand and are able to address any potential modern slavery risks.
 The whole firm are trained at induction and every 2 years thereafter in relation to Anti-Bribery and Corruption.